 It’s not accidental that my areas of cognitive strength overlapped with the tasks my corner of the university demanded, namely large chunks of writing.
 Most of us play to our strengths, academically speaking.
 However, my strategy of simply avoiding my areas of cognitive struggle (I am the only Ph.D.
 I know who skipped the math section on the GRE) is not available to most students since the university demands significant writing from virtually everyone.

-Additionally, after a lifetime of messages about what we are “good” and “bad” at, it is not easy to change our perceptions of ourselves as learners.
+Additionally, after a lifetime of receiving messages about what we are “good” and “bad” at, it is not easy to change our perceptions of ourselves as learners.
 Nevertheless, I have come to love working with scholars for whom writing is not necessarily easy or pleasurable.
 I am committed to helping scholars challenge their perception of themselves as “bad writers,” just as I have slowly come to challenge my perception of myself as “hopeless at math.”

 When I work with clients who are struggling with writing for reasons related to neurodivergence or mental health, I operate from a place of empathy and shared problem solving.
 I help academic writers identify and overcome obstacles, access their intelligence in written form, and learn how to work with rather than against their cognitive and affective needs.
 I help students advocate for themselves and mobilize the resources they need to be successful.